Break the Badass: Malekith's sneak attack on Asgard and killing Frigga shock the whole realm to its core.

-Red Oni, Blue Oni: The Red to Loki's Blue in that he is boisterous passionate and very strong.
-He mellows for Avengers and by the time of Dark World Loki gleefully points out that sneaking out of Asgard for a Batman Gambit instead of "punching his way out" is "so unlike you, brother".
+Red Oni, Blue Oni: The Red to Loki's Blue in that he is boisterous, passionate, and very strong.
+He mellows for The Avengers and by the time of The Dark World, Loki gleefully points out that sneaking out of Asgard for a Batman Gambit instead of "punching his way out" is "so unlike you, brother."

 Royal Brat: In the first movie, Thor starts out spoiled and selfish, willing to throw two realms into a long and bloody war to prove himself.
 He expresses his rage by bellowing and shoving a large dinner table (along with its contents) to the floor.